egberts/pelican/pelican/tests/README.test.md

 to `STDOUT`/`STDERR` output created during test execution.

 Using `caplog.clear()` impacts ALL `STDOUT` capture across all parallelized pytest unit tests.
+Use sparingly (until fixed by Python)

 A simple method is:
 ```Python